shadowsocks/shadowsocks-org/src/content/en/config/01-quick-guide.md

 ## SIP002

-There is also a new URI scheme purposed in <a ref="https://shadowsocks.org/en/spec/SIP002-URI-Scheme.html">SIP002</a>.
-Any client or server supports SIP003 plugin should use SIP002 URI scheme instead.
+There is also a new URI scheme proposed in <a href="https://shadowsocks.org/en/spec/SIP002-URI-Scheme.html">SIP002</a>.
+Any client or server which supports SIP003 plugin should use SIP002 URI scheme instead.